alexlichingho/countTermInstances/README.md

 5. Check the non-pronons words using an async function checkOtherTerms().
 Only text arrays from "Sentence_Obj" and "Terms_Obj" will be used.
 Return result in text array into "List_of_terms".

 6. Check the pronons words using an async function checkPronouns().
-By looping through the keys of object "PROUNOUNS": firstPersonSingular, firstPersonPlural, secondPersonSingular, if there is any element exists in the array of "Terms_Obj[key]", the text array of "Sentence_Obj[key]" will be pushed into "List_of_terms".
+By looping through the keys of object "PROUNOUNS": firstPersonSingular, firstPersonPlural, secondPersonSingular, if there is any element exists in the array of "Terms_Obj[category]", the text array of "Sentence_Obj[category]" will be pushed into "List_of_terms".

 7. Flatten "List_of_terms" and output.